openlegend/core-rules/core/SRD.md

 ## Craft Beneficial or Baleful Item (I - III)

 **Cost:** 3 points

-**Prerequisites**
+\
+**Prerequisites:**

-**Tier 1 - 3:** Any Supernatural , or Learning 5
+-   **Tier 1 - 3:** Any Supernatural, or Learning 5

-**Description**

-You are studied in the ways of imbuing magical items, brewing potions, or building extraordinary devices.
-Their power is permanent but varies depending on your skill.
+**Description:** You are studied in the ways of imbuing magical items, brewing potions, or building extraordinary devices.
+Their power is permanent but varies depending on your skill. \newline

-**Effect**

-This feat allows you to create items that can invoke a given bane or boon either autonomously or by way of a wielder.
+**Effect:**  This feat allows you to create items that can invoke a given bane or boon either autonomously or by way of a wielder.

 -   **Tier 1** - You can create an item with this feat.
-Choose a target attribute score for the item, less than or equal to 2 points below the attribute you use in the creation process (e.g. if you have an attribute score of 5, the maximum score of the item is 3).
+Choose a target attribute score for the item, less than or equal to 2 points below the attribute you use in the creation process (e.g. if you have an attribute score of 5, the maximum score of the item is 3). \
-Next, choose whether the item is permanent or expendable.
-A potion or scroll may be an expendable item that triggers the heal boon, for example, while a ring of invisibility may be a permanent item that triggers the invisibility boon when the wielder concentrates on using it.
+\ Next, choose whether the item is permanent or expendable.
+A potion or scroll may be an expendable item that triggers the heal boon, for example, while a ring of invisibility may be a permanent item that triggers the invisibility boon when the wielder concentrates on using it. \
+\ When using this item, you expend your own actions to make action rolls or sustain a boon, but you otherwise treat the item as the one rolling dice, using an attribute, etc. \
-Creating an expendable item requires 1 full 8-hour day of uninterrupted work.
-Creating a permanent item, requires one such day of work per attribute score of the item.
+\ Creating an expendable item requires 1 full 8-hour day of uninterrupted work.
+Creating a permanent item, requires one such day of work per attribute score of the item. \
-At the end of this period, make an attribute roll with a prerequisite attribute.
-The CR of this roll equals 10 plus twice the attribute score of the item.
+\ At the end of this period, make an attribute roll with a prerequisite attribute.
+The CR of this roll equals 10 plus twice the attribute score of the item. \
-Next, choose a bane or boon of power level less than or equal to the item's attribute score from the previous step.
-This item is forever linked to that particular bane or boon.
+\ Next, choose a bane or boon of power level less than or equal to the item's attribute score from the previous step.
+This item is forever linked to that particular bane or boon. \
-An expendable item used to invoke a boon automatically succeeds at invocation.
-An expendable item used to invoke a bane grants advantage 1 to the attribute roll to invoke.
+\ An expendable item used to invoke a boon automatically succeeds at invocation.
+An expendable item used to invoke a bane grants advantage 1 to the attribute roll to invoke. \
-A permanent item can be invoked once per hour, after which it has to recharge before it can be used again.
+\ A tier 1 permanent item can be invoked once per hour, after which it has to recharge before it can be used again. \
-The banes and boons available for imbuing depend on the attribute used to create the item, as follows:
+\ The banes and boons available for imbuing depend on the attribute used to create the item, as follows:

     -   **Any Supernatural Attribute** - The item can only be imbued with a bane or boon that is accessible to the creator via the attribute used.
     -   **Learning** - You can imbue an item with only Physical attributes (Might, Agility, Fortitude) and the corresponding banes and boons.
     -   **Creation** - Being capable of manifesting something from nothing via channeling otherworldly energy, you can imbue the item with any attribute, even if you do not have a score in that attribute.

 -   **Tier 2** - Following the same rules above, you gain the following additional benefits:
+    -   Items can now be used at-will to invoke the chosen bane or boon, this bypasses the tier 1 limitation of invoking once per hour.
-The target attribute score for the item can now be equal to your attribute score or less.
+    -   The target attribute score for the item can now be equal to your attribute score or less.
 So, with a prerequisite attribute score of 5, you can imbue an item with an attribute score of 5.
-For expendable items, bane attacks have advantage 2 instead of advantage 1.
+    -   For expendable items, bane attacks have advantage 2 instead of advantage 1.
-You can imbue low-level sentience or autonomy into your crafted items.
+    -   You can imbue low-level sentience or autonomy into your crafted items.
 During creation, you work with the GM to define a set of conditions that cause the item to trigger.
 Some examples include magically guided fireballs triggered when someone enters a given area or a teleportation circle that activates when someone steps on a magical trigger.
 For those imbuing with non-magical means, this autonomy could be more mundane, for example: pressure plates surrounded by murder holes (arrow slits with self-reloading crossbows).
-Permanent items you imbue not only possess the imbued attribute score for the purpose of invoking a particular bane or boon, but can make attacks with their attribute score.
+    -   Permanent items you imbue not only possess the imbued attribute score for the purpose of invoking a particular bane or boon, but can make attacks with their attribute score.
 If the item's attribute is greater than the wielder's, then it supersedes the attribute for the wielder.
 For example - a Flaming Sword imbued in the 9th circle of Hell could have Energy 9, allowing a town guard with Might 3 to make attacks with Energy 9 instead of Might 3.
 A non-supernatural example could be ballistae on a large battlement that are imbued with Agility 4 and can be used to invoke the Forced Move bane.

--   **Tier 3** - You can imbue human-like sentience into the item, it gains its own personality and intelligence.
+-   **Tier 3** - You gain the ability to imbue sentience into an item by tripling the time you would have otherwise spent in creating it.
+The item gains its own personality and intelligence.
 This epic feat should be worked out closely with your GM to specify a blueprint for what the item's personality, mission, preferences, and similar values will be, and the GM should elaborate and add unforeseen quirks or flaws that make sense given the item's purpose.

 ## Crushing Blow

 **Cost:** 3 points

-**Prerequisites**
+\
+**Prerequisites:**

 -   **Tier 1**:
     -   Might 6
     -   Overpowering Strike

-**Description**

-Your relentless blows not only knock your opponents back, but also knock them off their feet completely.
+**Description:** Your relentless blows not only knock your opponents back, but also knock them off their feet completely. \newline

-**Effect**

-Any time that you deal damage to an enemy, in addition to pushing them 5 feet (if you choose) from the Overpowering Strike feat, you can also knock them down in the square where the forced move ends; the target suffers the effects of the knockdown bane.
+**Effect:** Any time that you deal damage to an enemy, in addition to pushing them 5 feet (if you choose) from the Overpowering Strike feat, you can also knock them down in the square where the forced move ends; the target suffers the effects of the knockdown bane.